Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

 While effective, many data fusion methods rely on aggregating all available sensor signals.
 In practice, not all sensors are informative for a given failure mechanism, and fusing irrelevant signals can introduce noise and reduce prediction accuracy.
 To address this, some studies incorporate sensor selection.
 For instance, adaptive lasso has been used to eliminate uninformative sensors \cite{song2019generic, Kim2019}, and group regularization techniques have been applied for joint selection and modeling \cite{Fang2017}.
 However, these approaches typically assume a single dominant failure mode.
+This single-mode assumption is particularly limiting for DSHs, where subsystems such as the ECLSS, power generation, and thermal control can each degrade through distinct and overlapping failure mechanisms \cite{ibrahim2025generative, zaccarine2024monitoring}.

-In reality, most CES can fail through multiple failure modes, reflecting the structure and function of their subsystems.
-Competing risk models have been widely used to represent such systems.
+Given their complex nature, DSHs will eventually experience multiple failure modes.
+Competing risk models have been widely used to represent such scenarios.
 Traditional approaches often rely on statistical models, such as the Cox proportional hazards model with Weibull baselines \cite{Zhang2014, Cox1972}; a comprehensive review is provided in \cite{Monterrubio2022}.
 More recently, deep learning has also been used to model competing risks \cite{Zhu2016}.
-For example, both \cite{Gupta2019} and \cite{Marthin2023} both employ deep recurrent neural networks for recurrent event survival analysis with competing risks.
+For example, both \cite{Gupta2019} and \cite{Marthin2023} employ deep recurrent neural networks for recurrent event survival analysis with competing risks.
+Competing risk models often produce survival or hazard rates that can be difficult to interpret in engineering contexts.
+For a DSH operating autonomously far from Earth, the inability to interpret hazard rates in engineering terms is especially problematic, as maintenance decisions must be made onboard without expert intervention \cite{rollock2025characterizing, ulusoy2025investment}.
+As a result, many researchers have shifted toward methods that directly model sensor data to predict RUL, though few focus on multiple failure modes.
+Often, researchers develop general RUL prediction methodologies and then apply them to datasets with multiple failure modes.
+For example, \cite{Aremu2020} proposed a correlation and relative entropy feature engineering framework for complex systems and \cite{Kim2021} proposed a deep convolutional neural network (CNN).
+In both cases, the researchers validated their methodologies on datasets with multiple failure modes.
+However, they do not consider multiple failure modes in an explicit manner.
+Failure to do so could result in inaccurate predictions which could prove critical in a deep-space environment.